 Svarupa Damodara always stayed near the Lord Sri Chaitanya Mahaprabhu.
 Irrespective of his mood Svarupa Damodara would perform kirtan to improve Lord’s internal sentiments.

 Svarupa Damodara has been identified as Lalita-devi, the second expansion of Radharani.
 However, text 160 of Kavi-karnapura’s authoritative Gaura-ganoddesa-dipika describes Svarupa Damodara as the same Visakha-devi who serves the Lord in Goloka Vrndavana.
 Therefore it is to be understood that Sri Svarupa Damodara is a direct expansion of Radharani who helps the Lord experience the attitude of Radharani.

-During the second, day of the day of full moon in the month Ashadha, he passed away from this earth and entered into the Lord unmanifested pastimes.
+On the second day of the bright fortnight in the month of Ashadha, he passed away from this earth and entered into the Lord’s unmanifested pastimes.